Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning: Limitation

 \section{Limitation}

-Given the limited amount of annotated data, only five videos, we conduct cross-validation to evaluate the proposed framework across multiple data splits.
-This approach provides a more reliable estimate of performance and reveals how consistent the model is across different subsets.
-We consistently use the video 'Bjenberg 02' as the test set, while the remaining four videos are used in a leave-one-out fashion for validation.
-This results in four different data splits.
-Each split is run three times with different random seeds to compute the average mAP50.
-The results are presented in Figure~\ref{fig:results_crossval}.
-The results show that in two of the validation splits, our proposed framework outperforms "frozen backbone".
-In one split, ours achieves comparable mAP50 performance but with lower standard deviation, indicating more stable predictions.
-The exception is the split where 'Asjo01' is used as the validation set—here, "frozen backbone" consistently outperforms our method across all three runs.
-To better understand this anomaly, we check the video characteristics and the gap between validation and test performance.
-As illustrated in Figure~\ref{fig:val-test_gap}, our method generally reduces the discrepancy between validation and test results, and it particularly improves test performance when "frozen backbone" exhibits a large gap.
-However, due to the limited amount of annotated data, it's difficult to draw a definitive conclusion about whether this exception is caused by domain differences in the data split.
+Even though our proposed SCLA framework demonstrates an overall improvement over "Frozen backbone", there is an exception of the split where 'Asjo 01 HD' is used as the validation set.
+To better understand this anomaly, we checked the video characteristics and the gap between the validation and the test performance.
+The gap between validation and test performance is visualized in Figure~\ref{fig:val-test_gap}.
+The observation is that our method particularly improves test performance when "Frozen backbone" exhibits a large gap between validation and test performance.
+In terms of weather conditions, 'Asjo 01 HD' closely resembles the test set 'Bjenberg 02', featuring fresh snow coverage and clear skies, suggesting that the domain shift between these two splits may be smaller than in other data splits.
+However, due to the limited amount of annotated data, it is difficult to draw a definitive conclusion about whether this exception is caused by domain differences in the data split.